The Night They Saved Christmas: Plot

 Meanwhile, Michael requests that Murdock postpone the dynamiting until Claudia and the kids are found.
 Murdock denies the request.
 However, despite Murdock's orders, Michael continues to dynamite at Site A, believing that the oil field is located there regardless.
 On Christmas Eve, as the dynamite crew is out at Site B counting down to the time to dynamite, C.B. receives a call at home from a crew member informing him that a gigantic oil field has been discovered on Site A. C.B. rushes out of the house to catch up with his father, who just left for work, and give him the news.
 He then convinces his father that the dynamiting at Site B should be canceled since the oil has been found.
 Michael rushes to his office and radios the man in the hut near Site B to terminate the countdown.
 The man then leaves the hut, jumps on a snowmobile and rides out to the site, arriving just in time to stop the dynamiting.

 That night, Santa drops Claudia and the children off at home while making his deliveries and the family is reunited.
 Murdock then arrives at the door to confront Michael on his refusing to dynamite at Site B. Michael informs him that oil had been found at Site A. Just then, the reindeer bells are heard and the Baldwins and Murdock go out to the porch to see the Santa flying across the sky.
 A stunned but happy Murdock offers Baldwin a promotion.
 Baldwin declines, saying that he is going to make Claudia happy by moving them back to Los Angeles.

 Cast

-Critical response
+Critical reception

 The film was nominated for Outstanding Children's Program at the 37th Primetime Emmy Awards alongside Punky Brewster, An Ewok Adventure, and Reading Rainbow - with the award eventually going to an episode of American Playhouse.